Home Uncategorized Supporting Visa-Holding Employees: Compliance and Best Practices for Dental Practices

 The 411 on Immigration, Work Visas, and Deportation

-As immigration policies evolve, dental practice owners and managers must stay informed to support their teams while ensuring legal compliance.
-For practices employing team members on work visas such as H-1B or TN, a proactive approach is crucial to prevent disruptions affecting patient care, team morale, and operations.
+As immigration policies continue to evolve, dental practice owners and managers need the proper training and resources to support their team members while ensuring compliance with the law.
+For practices employing team members on work visas, such as H-1B, TN, or other employment-based visas, a proactive approach is critical to avoid disruptions that could affect patient care, team morale, and overall operations.

-Beyond managing work visa complexities, practice owners must also consider risks related to deportation, which can arise from visa status changes, legal disputes, or policy shifts.
-These challenges can create uncertainty and stress, impacting both employees and the practice.
-Here are key steps to safeguard your practice and support visa-holding employees.
+In addition to navigating work visa complexities, practice owners and their managers must also address the potential risks associated with deportation, which can arise from visa status changes, legal disputes, or policy shifts.
+These scenarios can create uncertainty and stress for affected employees and their colleagues, ultimately impacting the entire practice.

 Implement a Visa Tracking System